Downloads

 NICE accreditation

 NICE has accredited the process used by the Scottish Dental Clinical Effectiveness Programme to produce Dental Clinical Guidance.
-Accreditation is valid for 5 years from 15 March 2016 and is retrospectively applicable to guidance produced using the processes described in the current Guidance Development Process Manual.
-(PDF) More details about NICE accreditation of SDCEP guidance can be viewed at NICE Accreditation.
+Accreditation is valid until 15 March 2026 and is applicable to guidance produced using the processes described in the Guidance Development Process Manual (PDF).
+More details about NICE accreditation of SDCEP guidance can be viewed at NICE Accreditation.